uspgamedev/Project-Telos/docs/DEVLOG.md

 #### 12-16/08/2016:

 Working on level scripts, removing bugs and lags.
+Part 1-1 and 1-2 are basicaly finished.
 See more at the commits.

 #### 11/08/2016: